PolymeshAssociation/Polymesh/README.md

 # Branches

+- The `mainnet` branch tracks code deployed to the Polymesh Public Mainnet.
+- The `testnet` branch tracks code deployed to the Polymesh Public Testnet.
+- The `staging` branch tracks mainnet except during a release cycle where it is upgraded ahead of mainnet.
+- The `tooling` branch tracks the next candidate release for mainnet.
 - The `develop` branch is the working branch with the latest code changes.
-- The `alcyone` branch tracks code deployed to the Polymesh Alcyone Public Testnet.
-- The `staging` branch tracks Alcyone except during a release cycle where it is upgraded ahead of Alcyone.
-- The `tooling` branch tracks the next candidate release for Alcyone.

 # Development